Survey on Social Media

 What are social media surveys about?

-By social media surveys we mean the CAWI research who look for respondents on social media such as Facebook, Instagram, Linkedin.
+By social media surveys we mean the CAWI surveys who look for respondents on social media such as Facebook, Instagram, Linkedin.
 These platforms have a good profiling of their subscribers with data such as age, gender, place of residence and more, which they make available to advertisers.
-This allows you to perform targeted advertising campaigns on these platforms to invite any target (respondents) to participate in online computerized surveys.
+This allows us to perform targeted advertising campaigns on these platforms to invite any target (respondents) to participate in online computerized surveys.

 When can they be used?